franz-rott/property-scout-ai-agent/docs/README.md

 1.  **User Input**: The user provides a property listing URL via a chat interface.
 2.  **Orchestrator Agent**: The main agent receives the request and recognizes the need to get property details.
 It calls the `ImmoScout` tool to scrape the data.
-3.  **Dispatch**: The Orchestrator then dispatches the property details to three specialist sub-agents in parallel:
+3.  **Dispatch**: The Orchestrator then dispatches the property details to three specialist sub-agents:
       * **🌱 ECO Impact Agent**: Evaluates the ecological potential of the land by using the `Copernicus` and `SerpAPI` tools.
       * **⚖️ Legal Compliance Agent**: Checks for legal restrictions and zoning laws by using the `INSPIRE` and `SerpAPI` tools.
       * **💰 Financial Viability Agent**: Analyzes the asking price against market data using the `SerpAPI` tool.